 Everybody has to respect each other and I want people who take responsibility for their job.
 I want people who deliver passion and energy to the football club.
 Anyone who doesn’t buy into this, or has a negative effect, is not good enough for this culture.”

 Having the ability to generate buy-in from the group is a critical skill for any leader, but it’s also vital that the philosophy being laid out is consistent with the personality of the coach.
-For example, If you come across as a negative or conservative individual, how can you expect to convince players of a brave vision with high expectations and a focus on dominating possession.
+For example, If you come across as a negative or conservative individual, how can you expect to convince players of a brave vision with high expectations.
 A team will most likely grow to represent the personality of their leader, and so it’s crucial that coaches embody their philosophy in the way they communicate, both verbally and non-verbally.
 Klopp’s assistant, Pepijn Ljinders, has often spoken about this idea.
 The Dutchman also provides a useful definition of ‘identity’ in relation to sports, stressing the importance of having collective ideas that are easily recognisable.

 “No written word, no spoken plea, can teach our team what they should be.
 It’s what the coach is himself.
 The character of the coach becomes the character of the team.
 How you are as a person influences so much how the players approach the game.